openspending/fiscal-data-package/spec/index.md

 **Describing sources**: the logical model will repeatedly need to indicate that the data for a given part of the model comes from a given field/column in a CSV file.
 This is done with a `source` property.

-A full reprsentation of the logical model property is a hash that MUST contain `source` and MAY contain `resource`. `source` declares the name of the field on the resource. `resource` declares the resource where the source field is.
+A full representation of the logical model property is a hash that MUST contain `source` and MAY contain `resource`. `source` declares the name of the field on the resource. `resource` declares the resource where the source field is.
 If `resource` is not included, it defaults to the first resource in the resource list:

 ```
 # full representation, using an object and the source property